Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q49.
 Which of these keywords are access specifiers?

 - abstract and public
-- **public and private <<-- correct**
+- **public and private** <<-- correct
 - this and final
 - final and abstract

 #### Q50.
 Why is inheritance used when creating a new class?

-- [] to conserve memory
+- to conserve memory
-- [] to protect attributes from unwanted changes
+- to protect attributes from unwanted changes
-- [x] to separate class behaviour from the more general to the more specific
+- **to separate class behaviour from the more general to the more specific** <<-- Correct
-- [] to delegate coding responsibility more efficiently
+- to delegate coding responsibility more efficiently